Manawatāwhi / Three Kings Islands: Flora

 In 1945, G. T. S. Baylis made a remarkable discovery on the Three Kings Islands, when he found the last remaining specimen anywhere of a tree which is now called Pennantia baylisiana, a kaikomako.
 It was recognised internationally as the world's rarest and thus most endangered tree.
 Extremely careful propagation in New Zealand has resulted in the species being reliably established, but it continues to be carefully monitored.
 The islands were made a wildlife sanctuary in 1995.
 Other plants endemic to the islands include Tecomanthe speciosa and Elingamita johnsonii.

 Fauna

 The Three Kings have extremely high levels of endemism, even compared to other isolated islands.
 About 35% of its beetle species are found nowhere else, and there are six endemic genera: Gourlayia (Carabidae), Heterodoxa and Pseudopisalia (both Staphylinidae), Partystona and Zomedes (both Tenebrionidae) and Tribasileus (Anthribidae).
 There are probably another seven undescribed endemic genera.

-Falla's Skink (Oligosoma fallai) is a reptile species only found on these islands.
+Falla's skink (Oligosoma fallai) is a reptile species only found on these islands.
+Many marine invertebrates found around the islands are also endemic, such as the molluscs Haliotis pirimoana (Manawatāwhi pāua) and Penion lineatus.